RoyceTheBiker/driFTPin/README.md

 Source code is on [GitLab](https://gitlab.com/SiliconTao-open-source/driFTPin)

+This is a fork of another backend using FastAPI & TinyDB that is actively being developed.
+Check back often and expect frequent updates to this project.

 This is an example project of a micro full-stack using these backend tools is a backend framework much like
  - [FastAPI](https://fastapi.tiangolo.com/)
  - [TinyDB](https://tinydb.readthedocs.io/en/latest/)